nickuchida/holberton-system_engineering-devops/0x00-shell_basics/README.md

-# This file contains a script that prints the absolute path name of the current working directory.
+# This directory contains files of tasks that require the use of basic Shell commands.